 It looks somewhat retro at first, but there is a postmodern message illuminated by the above pendant light – and no, the end of the ‘G’ is not missing: in German the word for light is ‘licht’.
-These series of lighting schemes by Robert Hoff is actually coursework for school, but would no doubt do well if they were to be for sale someday too.
+This series of geometric lamps by Robert Hoffmann is actually coursework for school, but would no doubt do well if they were to be for sale someday too.

 Composed of two metal ‘U’ shapes, this one is particularly well-suited to mass production and easy assembly, yet looks extremely elegant and refined for being so easily and inexpensively made.
 One of the most notable things about this body of work as a whole is the repetitive use of simple, white-painted, flat and rectilinear pieces of metal – the same material and color each time, but with substantially different results.

 It’s called the Two U, and as the designer explains, “A lamp sits between two u-profiles placed inside one another.
 The upcast of the profile increases the light deficiency.”

 “German designer Robert Hoffmann was born in Berlin in 1979.
 He studied Architecture at the Technical University in Berlin from 2001 to 2002, before switching his focus to design.
 He graduated from the Hochschule für angewandte Wissenschaft und Kunst in Hildesheim, Germany in 2008 with a degree in metal design.
 He founded his own studio later that year after moving back to Berlin, where he continues to live and work.”